electron/packager/readme.md

   The identity used when signing the package via `codesign`.
 (Only for the OS X target platform, when XCode is present on the build platform.)

+`sign-entitlements` - *String*

+  The path to entitlements used in signing.
+(Currently limited to Mac App Store distribution.)

 `strict-ssl` - *Boolean*

   Whether SSL certificates are required to be valid when downloading Electron. **Defaults to `true`**.